Progressive Fusion for Multimodal Integration: Experiments

 \textbf{Models.} \textbf{FLSTM} is the early fusion type baseline LSTM architecture used by \citet{zadeh2017tensor}, while \textbf{LFN} is the low rank tensor representation of model of \citet{zadeh2017tensor}. multimodal features. \citep{hazarika2020misa}. \textbf{MAGBERT} and \textbf{MAGXLNET} \citep{rahman2020integrating} are BERT \citep{devlin2018bert} based state of the art models on these datasets.
 These architectures uses a gating mechanism \citep{wang2019words} to augment a pretrained transformer. \textbf{MIM} \citep{han2021improving} is a recent near state of the art architecture.
 It combines BERT based text embeddings with modality specific LSTMs.

 We evaluate our change on the aforementioned five models on four metrics commonly used in the literature \citep{zadeh2017tensor, han2021improving}.
-We use two classification-based measures, namely, binary accuracy and more fine-grained 7-class accuracy; and two regression measures, namely, mean average error (MAE) and correlation (CORR) between predicted and actual scores.
-The accuracy results are reported in Table \ref{tab:nlp}.
-We present the results of the remaining metrics in Appendix \ref{tab:apx:affect}.
+The binary and 7-class accuracy results are reported in Tables \ref{tab:mosi} and \ref{tab:mosei}.
+We present the results of the remaining metrics (MAE and CORR) in Appendix \ref{tab:apx:affect}.
 We observe consistent improvements in accuracy of non-transformer based models (FLSTM, LFM, MIM) ranging from 0.5\% to 1.5\%, while transformer based models improve by 0.3\%.
-The comparatively smaller improvement in transformers could be due to the lack of additional information from other modalities when using transformers on text.
-For example, on CMU-MOSI simply using BERT embeddings provides an accuracy of 78\% which is higher than most non-BERT fusion models \citep{hazarika2020misa}.
-Given the high degree of sufficiency in the textual modality, performance improvment is mainly determined by the text processing network, more so than by the fusion design.
+The comparatively smaller improvement in transformers could be due to the lack of additional information from other modalities when using BERT on text.
+For example, on CMU-MOSI, simply using BERT embeddings provides an accuracy of 78\% which is higher than most non-BERT fusion models \citep{hazarika2020misa}.
+Given the degree of sufficiency in the textual modality, performance is determined by the text network not by the fusion design.